The head-wave transform: The head-wave transform in general dimensions

-As mentioned earlier, the inversion of the head wave transform is formally overdetermined in $\mathbb{R}^n$ when $n \geq 3$.
-More specifically, the head wave transform $\mathcal{R}f$ depends on $(2n-2)$ variables, whereas $f$ depends only on $n$ parameters.
+As mentioned earlier, the inversion of the head-wave transform is formally overdetermined in $\mathbb{R}^n$ when $n \geq 3$.
+More specifically, the head-wave transform $\mathcal{R}f$ depends on $(2n-2)$ variables, whereas $f$ depends only on $n$ parameters.
 Therefore, it is natural to consider this inversion question with lower-dimensional data sets.
 Below, we have considered various physically relevant setups to reduce the dimensionality of the dataset and address the invertibility questions in each setup.